blauerberg/slides/slides/drupalcamp_2017_tokyo/slides/contents.md

 ---

-- ユーザー特有のコンテンツは全てLazy loadされるようにしておき、HTMLはCDNにキャッシュさせる
-- Lazy loadされるデータについてもDrupal内部でユーザー単位でキャッシュを生成し、高速にレスポンスを返す

----

 ## Cache strategy

-- CDN deriver contents from the edge server near the user
+- CDN deriver contents from the edge server near the user.
-- CDN won't not always return a completed page
-- User specific contents will be loaded lazy by Drupal (asynchronous, parallel)
+- CDN won't not always return a completed page.
+User specific contents will be loaded lazy by Drupal (parallelly & asynchronous), and then derivery and update partially.
 - Drupal try to return user specific contents from internal cache that is managed per user or role.
 - If internal cache doesn't exists, Drupal generate these contents and set contents to the internal cache to response faster in next time.